bareos/bareos/docs/manuals/en/new_main_reference/source/chapter07/critical.rst

 -  Make a copy of the bareos-dir.conf, bareos-sd.conf, and bareos-fd.conf files that you are using on your server.
 Put it in a safe place (on another machine) as these files can be difficult to reconstruct if your server dies.

 -  Bareos assumes all filenames are in UTF-8 format.
 This is important when saving the filenames to the catalog.
 For Win32 machine, Bareos will automatically convert from Unicode to UTF-8, but on Unix, Linux, \*BSD, and MacOS X machines, you must explicitly ensure that your locale is set properly.
-Typically this means that the **LANG** environment variable must end in **.UTF-8**.
-A full example is **en_US.UTF-8**.
+Typically this means that the LANG environment variable must end in .UTF-8.
+A full example is en_US.UTF-8.
 The exact syntax may vary a bit from OS to OS, and exactly how you define it will also vary.

-   On most modern Win32 machines, you can edit the conf files with **notepad** and choose output encoding UTF-8.
+   On most modern Win32 machines, you can edit the conf files with notepad and choose output encoding UTF-8.

 Recommended Items
 -----------------